jayanand05/jayanand05/README.md

 - 👯 Open to collaborate on **Ethereum blockchain related projects**

-- 💬 Ask me about **Solidity, Blockchain**
+- 💬 Ask me about **Solidity, Blockchain, MERN, DSA, System Design**

-- 🌱 Currently trying hands on coolest projects!
+- 🌱 Currently trying to understand how things work under the hood!

 - 📫 You can contact me at **jayanand680@gmail.com**